 As of the CDC’s last update on July 17, at least 93 people have been sickened with symptoms of salmonella infection related to the 27 state outbreak associated with pig ear dog treats.
 Of these, 20 patients required emergency hospitalization to treat complications of their illness.
 No deaths have been reported in connection with the recall, CDC said.

 Free Confidential Lawsuit Evaluation: If you or a loved one has been diagnosed with a confirmable salmonella infection (salmonellosis) after handling pig ear dog treats, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our lawyers can help.

 What’s the Problem?